Kaleado/cwm-website-material-new/p4-testimonials.md

 ## The Testimonials Banner

+- Once again, we will need a large image, named `testimonials.jpg`, saved in CSS.

 - *index.html*:
   - We first create our wrapping `<div id="testimonials">`.
   - Our banner heading is quite simple: